developerphilosophy/simple-logger/Readme.md

 ## Introduction

 Hi, this is a small class library to mostly write logs to file and console.
 I didn't want to use bulky logging libraries which is why I just created my own.
 The usage is very simple, import the class and initialize it and then import and use the logging functions.
+All logging function write to console as well as write to a log file(only in the when NODE_ENV is set to test logs are not written to console).

+New log file is created based on the _cycle time_.
+Log files older than the _Remove time_ are removed when new log file is created.
 If you don't initiate the logger, it will use the defaults.
 The defaults are the following:

 1. Cycle time: 86400000 milliseconds or 1 day
 2. Remove time: 604800000 milliseconds or 7 days